open-source-tabletop/openfire-gm-realms-of-arcana/realms-of-arcana-game-module.md

 # Additional Rules and Definitions

-## Units
+### Unit Types

+Realms of Arcana have 6 types of unit: Heroes, Regiments, Archers, Cavalry, Artillery, and Monsters.
+Each unit's type determines what base size the models will use.
+The sizes of bases given here are merely a suggestion, based around multiples of 20mm, you should feel free to change this to suit your miniatures - so long as everyone is using the same sizes.

-### Bases
+### Bases and Formations

-All units in Realms of Arcana use one of 4 types of base, though you may modify this to suit any scale you wish to play at, what matters is that both players are using the same base sizes.
-Bases typically contain anywhere from 1 to 10 miniatures allowing players to play games with large armies without using a large number of models in the game.

-For example for most 10mm miniatures the following sizes are used:

-- Hero bases are 20mm round bases.
+**Hero** units are single models mounted on 20mm square or round bases.

-- Regiment bases are 40mm x 20mm with the models aligned to the long base edge.
-- Archer bases are also 40mm x 20mm with the models aligned to the long base edge.
+**Regiment** units are mounted on 20mm x 40mm rectangle bases with the models aligned along the long edge of the base.
+Regiment units must be lined up directly behind the unit leader with the long base edges touching to be in formation.

-- Cavalry bases are 40mm x 20mm with the models aligned to the short base edge.
-- Monster bases are 40mm x 60mm with the models aligned to the short base edge.
+**Archer** units are mounted on 20mm x 40mm rectangle bases with the models aligned along the long edge of the base.
+Archery units must be lined up to the side of the unit leader with the the short base edges touching to be in formation.

-### Formation

-Units in Realms of Arcana stay in base contact with each other at all times.

-- Units with regiment bases are in formation when each base is lined up directly behind the leader.
-- Units with archer bases are in formation when each base forms a line along the short edges.
-- Units with cavalry bases are in formation when each base is aligned along the long base edge.
-- Units with hero on monster bases can only contain one model.
+**Cavalry** and **Artillery** units are mounted on 20mm x 40mm rectangle bases with the models aligned along the short edge of the base.
+Cavalry and Artillery units must be lined up to the side of the unit leader with the long base edges touching to be in formation.

+**Monster** units are single models mounted on any suitable sized rectangle base preferably with each dimension being a multiple of 20mm and is aligned according to the facing of the miniature.

 ### Brigades

 Units that are in close proximity to friendly units gain a bonus to their **Command** attribute.
-Units within 1 inch of a friendly unit gain +1 and units within 1 inch of 2 or more gain +2.
+Units in base contact with one friendly unit gain +2 and units in base contact with 2 friendly units gain +4.

-## Rules

-### Regiment Combat
+### Arcs

-TODO front model attacks, melee attacks, being attacked from the side or rear.
+Unless otherwise specified all weapons may only target units in a model's front arc.

+**Regiment**, **Archer**, **Cavalry**, and **Artillery** units suffer -2 to their **Defence** attribute from attacks from their side arcs and -4 from attacks from their rear arcs.

-### Breaking From Combat
+### Stress and Breaking from Combat

-TODO
+Any unit that has 3 stress tokens on it is at risk of fleeing the battlefield.
+At the end of the round, if a unit would take a stress token but already has 3 it must immediately take a **Command** test.
+If it fails the test the unit begins to flee from the battlefield.
+The player immediately moves the unit its full Movement Rate directly backwards, then turns it to face in that direction before placing any other models in formation.
+If this movement cannot be completed due to terrain, other units, or the edge of the battlefield, the unit breaks and is destroyed.

 ### Height and Shooting